kevohm/alx-system_engineering-devops/0x07-networking_basics/README.md

 * <code> -x </code>	Use the -x option to show all NetworkDirect listeners, connections, and shared endpoints.
 * <code> -y </code>	The -y switch can be used to show the TCP connection template for all connection.
 You cannot use -y with any other netstat option. time_interval	This is the time, in seconds, that you'd like the netstat command to re-execute automatically, stopping only when you use Ctrl-C to end the loop.
-* /?
-Use the help switch to show details about the netstat command's several options.
+* <code> /? </code>	Use the help switch to show details about the netstat command's several options.